 We also aim to ensure that pupils read and write mathematical vocabulary, consistent with their increasing phonic knowledge at Key Stage 1.

-Key Stage 2 (Click here to see more information about the KS2 overview of calculation techniques)
+Key Stage 2 (Please see our Calculation Policy below for more information about the KS2 calculation techniques)

 Mathematics in Key Stage 2 ensures pupils master concepts and become more adept at reasoning and explaining their mathematical thinking.
 Pupils develop the skills to apply the mathematical concepts that they have learnt in key stage one to a variety of contexts and to enable them to solve a variety of problems.
 At this stage they continue to work on place value, number, the four operations, shape and measurement.